2026 FMU Juried Art Exhibit Prospectus

 Failure to deliver work during the designated times will result in disqualification.

-PICKUP OF ARTWORK: Artwork should be picked up from Gately Gallery on Saturday, December 16th, from 10am-3pm or the 18th between 10am-5pm.
+PICKUP OF ARTWORK: Artwork should be picked up from Gately Gallery on Sunday, December 13th, from 10am-3pm or the 14th between 12-2pm.

 For delivery or pickup questions contact Dawn Fenimore (Steven F. Gately Gallery Coordinator): dawn.fenimore@fmarion.edu